-48. The locations and naming of major interior drainage areas follow a pattern from west to east starting with A, continuing on to B, C, D, and ending with E. The interior drainage areas are depicted on Figure 4, and the interior drainage sub-basins used for the HEC-HMS analysis are depicted in Figure 4A.
+52. The locations and naming of major interior drainage areas follow a pattern from west to east starting with A, continuing on to B, C, D, and ending with E. The interior drainage areas are depicted on Figure 4, and the interior drainage sub-basins used for the HEC-HMS analysis are depicted in Figure 4A.
+The sub basin's longest length flow path for each basin is depicted in Figures 4A through 4F.